shanestewart4/Ideal-Meal/README.md

 ***Option One***
 Title: Make It - or - Buy It

 Designed for users trying to decide whether to make their meal or buy it.
 When a user visits the website they are presented with a text box to input whatever food item they are currently craving.
-When the user hits the submit button, a recipe pertaining to that item is displayed on one side of the page and the other side displays a restaurant that carries that specific food item.
+When the user hits the submit button, a recipe pertaining to that item is displayed on one side of the page and the other side displays a restaurant that carries that specific food item. // Also can add a textbox for making or buying cocktails below the food textbox if we get this running smoothly.

 ***Option Two***